-Your web teams may have read the industry standard WCAG 2.0 guidelines, but found them impenetrable.
+Your web teams may have read the industry standard Web Content Accessibility Guidelines (WCAG) 2.0 guidelines, but found them impenetrable.
 Worse, your designers may claim the guidelines are a creative straightjacket that tells them everything they can’t do, but very little about why.

-You may have heard that your organization could be sued if you don’t do the right thing, but you don’t know how far they need to go to prevent that.
+You may have heard that your organisation could be sued if you don’t do the right thing, but you don’t know how far they need to go to prevent that.

 And you don’t know if there’s anything in it for you other than risk mitigation.

-He’ll show you how, through following a clear, strategic business-aligned framework – the ISO 30071-1 Standard on Web Accessibility – you can work out what your organization has to win from accessibility, how to embed the policies and processes necessary to consistently achieve that aim throughout your organization, and how to measure the return on your investment.
+He’ll show you how, through following a clear, strategic business-aligned framework – the ISO 30071-1 Standard on Web Accessibility – you can work out what your organisation has to win from accessibility, how to embed the policies and processes necessary to consistently achieve that aim throughout your organisation, and how to measure the return on your investment.

 20% of the population of most countries have a disability.
 Another 20-25% have accessibility needs due to ageing.